Netanyahu questioned in corruption probe

 - Benjamin Netanyahu has said he has done nothing wrong

-(CNN)Israeli Prime Minister Benjamin Netanyahu was interrogated Monday night on suspicion of corruption in a criminal investigation authorized by the nation's attorney general.
+Jerusalem (CNN)Israeli Prime Minister Benjamin Netanyahu was interrogated Monday night on suspicion of corruption in a criminal investigation authorized by the nation's attorney general.

+Netanyahu is suspected of having received benefits from businessmen, according to Israeli police spokesman Micky Rosenfeld and Attorney General Avichai Mandelblit.

-Israeli police spokesman Micky Rosenfeld released a statement saying Netanyahu was questioned "under caution on the suspicions of receiving benefits."
+Netanyahu was questioned "under caution on the suspicions of receiving benefits," said Rosenfeld.

 The term "under caution" refers to the questioning of someone suspected of having committed a crime, with the warning that anything they say or decline to talk about could be used against them in court proceedings.

-Police and Attorney General Avichai Mandelblit declined to release any further details of the three-hour questioning.
+Police and Mandelblit declined to release any further details of the three-hour questioning.

 Netanyahu has repeatedly denied the allegations against him, saying they are politically motivated.
-Mandelblit said the benefits allegedly came from businessmen.

 On New Year's Day, the Prime Minister posted on his Facebook page, "Unfortunately you'll have to be disappointed this time as well, like you were disappointed in previous affairs.
 As usual, there will not be anything because there is nothing.
 Try replacing the Prime Minister at the ballot box -- as is customary in a democracy."